Help us build farm tools that work in your language and your district

 Audio and language research

-• Language support for African and Bantu languages
+• Support for more African and Bantu languages

 Who We Hope to Work With